 We also have two Athena computers available for your use in the Warehouse.
 You can use your Kerberos name and password to sign on to any of the Athena computers on campus at MIT.

-You can stream cable for free and have access to DVR and on-demand cable features at the Warehouse.
+You can stream cable for free and have access to DVR and on-demand cable features on the MIT campus using XFINITY on Campus.
 For more information, please see the MIT Knowledge Base on MIT IPTV Service - XFINITY On Campus.

 Our Front Desk is staffed during the hours of 8 AM - midnight every day of the week, and most days will also have a security guard after midnight.